escalise/AI_Course_PG/README.md

 Slides:

 * Machine Learning Slides: Slides from the ML subject.
-Those slides are based on the COMS W4495 ([Applied Machine Learning, Andreas Müller](https://github.com/amueller/COMS4995-s19)) slides.
+These slides are based on the COMS W4495 ([Applied Machine Learning, Andreas Müller](https://github.com/amueller/COMS4995-s19)) slides.
 There are two versions: PDF and HTML (press `p` for notes).